 Whether your cat is indoor or outdoor, they may have fleas!
 If this is the case, then you would need to purchase a quality flea shampoo that is made specifically for cats.
 DO NOT use a dog flea shampoo on your cats as they contain ingredients that are poisonous and could kill your cat!
 You can check out our flea shampoo reviews; we reviewed one from Adams that is cat safe!

-Since most cats don’t enjoy water, some manufactures have started making dry flea shampoo for cats.
-Vet’s Best Flea and Tick Waterless Bath is safe to use on cats and kittens 12 weeks or older.
+Since most cats don’t enjoy water, some manufacturers have started making dry flea shampoo for cats.
 All you do is spray on your cat and massage down to the skin.

 Cats need to be brushed out to prevent mats, hot spots, tangling and other health issues.
 You will need to purchase a special comb or brush, depending on your cats fur type.
 One of the best selling cat brushes is the Bonve Pet Deshedding brush.
 Gets rid of a ton of your cats dead hair and reduces shedding.